This post contains some affiliate links (SEE DISCLOSURE POLICY)

 - 2 tbsp olive oil

 Whisk together lemon juice, anchovy paste, garlic, worscestershire sauce and wine vinegar.
 Pour into large ziplock bag and add chicken.

-Marinate for 2 hours (in fridge)
+Marinate for at least 2 hours or ideally overnight (in fridge)

 Add olive to frying pan and heat to medium.